Help & Support

 Importing Data

 You can import historical readings from a CSV file.
-The expected column format is:
+These are the columns RangePulse recognizes:

 date,weight,heart_rate,blood_pressure,mileage,notes